aneno-m-e/project-ideas/README.md

 Pick a duration and the screen will slowly fade from one colour to another, providing a visual indication of the passage of time.

-## Stories behind Zellington street names
+## Stories behind Wellington street names

 A map with a pin for each street.
 Cliquing on it displays the story behind the street's name.